 Servicemembers’ Civil Relief Act (SCRA) Lawyers in San Antonio

-Strong advocacy for our military members and the families in South Texas
+Strong advocacy for our military members and the families in San Antonio and Texas

 The Servicemembers’ Civil Relief Act is a federal law that delays or suspends certain civil obligations so members of the military can focus fully on their military duty.
 The SCRA was also enacted to help the families of military members who are under a lot of stress while their loved one is away from home.
 The key word is “delay.”
 Eventually, a servicemember will need to reply to civil actions.

 At Grable Grimshaw PLLC, our San Antonio family lawyers are honored to help military servicemembers and their families.
 We are skilled at balancing the need of servicemembers to be able to focus fully on defending our country with the needs of children to have the stability, guidance, and financial support they need.
 Our San Antonio SCRA lawyers understand the laws that protect servicemembers while they’re being deployed including the SCRA.
 We’ll explain how the SCRA helps servicemembers and other members of their families.

 How can we help?

 "The unfortunate circumstances of a divorce caused me to hire a lawyer but hiring Matt Grimshaw as my attorney opened my eyes to know there are still good people in this world.
 Mr. Grimshaw was transparent, humble, and compassionate.
 He demonstrates the compassion to serve others is in his patience and kindness.
 He is an expert in family law.
 He took the time and never made me feel rushed or left me feeling uninformed." – Rita P.